n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

+---
+description: Guidance on configuring and using the webhook node in n8n.
+tags:
+  - webhook set route parameters
+  - get webhook URL
+hide:
+  - tags
+---

 # Webhook

 The Webhook node allows you to create [webhooks](https://en.wikipedia.org/wiki/Webhook){:target=_blank .external-link}, which can receive data from apps and services when an event occurs.
 It's a trigger node, which means it can start an n8n workflow.
 This allows services to connect to n8n and run a workflow.